 Account-based marketing (ABM) is often presented as requiring a large tech stack and a dedicated team.
 For many organizations, that’s just not realistic.

-The good news: you can still apply ABM principles in a
+Fortunately, you can still apply ABM principles in a streamlined, account-aware manner:

 - Tiered account lists